marcominerva/MinimalHelpers/README.md

 **Installation**

 The library is available on [NuGet](https://www.nuget.org/packages/MinimalHelpers.Routing).
-Just search *MinimalHelpers.Routing* in the **Package Manager GUI** or run the following command in the **Package Manager Console**:
+Just search for *MinimalHelpers.Routing* in the **Package Manager GUI** or run the following command in the **.NET CLI**:

-    Install-Package MinimalHelpers.Routing
+    dotnet add package MinimalHelpers.Routing

 **Usage**